Cardiff entrepreneur duo looking to launch Wales’s first gamers lounge

 Paul Tristram (28) and Ben Pattenden (24) hope to launch the lounge in late September, ready for when the city’s universities open their doors to keen students.

-The duo have been working on Checkpoint for around 10 months, coming up with a business plan covering opportunities as well as risks and working alongside organisations such as Big Ideas Wales and Business In Focus.
+The duo has been working on Checkpoint for around 10 months, coming up with a business plan covering opportunities as well as risks and working alongside organisations such as Big Ideas Wales and Business In Focus.

 Paul Tristram, co-founder of Checkpoint, said: “With Checkpoint, we want to be the central hub for gamers to meet and play with other people – maybe even a place where gamers across the world can meet with friends who they’ve been playing with for years.